 Commercial drivers are testing positive for marijuana more these days than any other drug, according to a recent report from the Federal Motor Carrier Safety Administration (FMCSA).

 It’s an issue that many trucking companies and courier services must contend with as parts of the United States have gone legal.
 However, federal restrictions make testing positive for pot a big, fat no-no for commercial driver’s license (CDL) holders.
 Therefore, drivers can face a wealth of repercussions if they can’t pass a drug test.

-During the National Association of State Directors of Pupil Transportation Services (NASDPTS) Federal Forum Plus online conference this week, attendees were shown statistics revealing that marijuana is the number one substance to look out for when drug testing truckers.
+During the National Association of State Directors of Pupil Transportation Services (NASDPTS) Federal Forum Plus online conference last November, attendees were shown statistics revealing that marijuana is the number one substance to look out for when drug testing truckers.
 The data shows that 98% of all positive drug screens in the first half of 2020 were for drugs, not alcohol — a completely legal substance.
 Only 892 CDL holders failed because of booze.
 Meanwhile, more than half (52%) of the 40,433 tests showed a positive result for marijuana.